IDivisionTeam/twig/README.md

 ```

 ## Commands
+> _Note: Remote branches can only be deleted if a corresponding local branch exists._

 `help` - Displays help information for all available commands and options in the CLI tool, providing usage instructions
 and examples.
 Use this command to understand how to use the tool effectively.